ai2es/tai4es-trustathon-2022/severe/README.md

 ## Goals
-For this summer school, we have pre-fit ML models (logistic regression, random forest, and gradient-boosted trees) for both the classification and regression task.
-Our primary goal is to become familiar with the dataset/ML models and assess what the ML models have learned.
+For this summer school, we have pre-fit ML models (logistic regression, random forest, and gradient-boosted trees) and deep learning model (convolution neural networks) for both the classification and regression task.
+Our primary goal is to become familiar with the dataset/ML/DL models and assess what the ML/DL models have learned.
 In short our goals are the following:
 1. Become familiar with the model performance
 2. Determine the important features
 3. Determine the learned relationships